Develop your knowledge and practical skills in a range of imaging modalities

 -

-Designed for veterinary nurses wanting to advance their diagnostic imaging knowledge and practical skills: you will learn the fundamental principles of radiology, ultrasonography, CT, and MRI and their applications.
+The fundamental principles of radiology, ultrasonography, CT, and MRI and their applications.

 -

-Discover how to produce high-quality images, manage a safe working environment as well as indications for fluoroscopy, a variety of contrast studies, interventional radiology and POCUS.
+How to produce high-quality images, manage a safe working environment as well as indications for fluoroscopy, a variety of contrast studies, interventional radiology and POCUS.

 -

-Gain an understanding of normal anatomy and physiology, and how these impact on the pathogenesis and treatment of medical conditions will be expected.
+An understanding of normal anatomy and physiology, and how these impact on the pathogenesis and treatment of medical conditions will be expected.

 Why choose this programme?